 Faye Girsh's Movie List

-Hemlock of San Diego
+Hemlock of San Diego (with some additions!)

 Movies that explore the many facets of the topic of death and dying.